confluentinc/examples/multiregion/README.md

 ## Configurations

 The full broker configurations are in the [docker-compose.yml](docker-compose.yml) file.
-Here are a subset of the configuration parameters that are used by Multi-Region Replication.
+Here are some relevant configuration parameters that are used by Multi-Region Replication.

 ### Broker
 * `broker.rack`: identifies the location of the broker.
 For the demo, it represents a region, either `east` or `west`